-At Belmond, we act with heart.
-We commit to pursuing the highest ethical standards, protecting human rights and acting with honesty in everything that we do.

-We recognise the impact of our business operations.
+- At Belmond, we act with heart.
+We commit to pursuing the highest ethical standards, protecting human rights and acting with honesty in everything that we do. - We recognise the impact of our business operations.
 Our ambition is to partner with and support our team, our supply chain partners and local communities to thrive.

 The complexity of global supply chains means there is a risk of exposure to practices that run counter to our rules and values.
-Our responsible supply chain management approach aims to motivate suppliers and every link in the supply chains involved to meet ethical, social and environmental requirements.
-We do not tolerate the use of forced labour by our suppliers or at any point in our supply chain.
+Our responsible supply chain management approach, which we continue to review and enhance, aims to motivate (and where possible support) suppliers to meet ethical, social and environmental requirements.

 Modern slavery is one of the greatest human rights issues of our time.
-We know that forced labour and human trafficking exist in the travel and hospitality sector, and we are committed to developing and implementing a programme designed to address the risks of modern slavery occurring within our own business and supply chains.
+We know that forced labour and human trafficking exist in the travel and hospitality sector, and we are committed to continuously implementing and enhancing a programme designed to address the risks of modern slavery occurring within our own business and supply chains.
 We believe that through vigilance and strategic action, Belmond can contribute to the global effort against forced labour and human trafficking.